Need to up your Instagram Story game? The only answer to that is “yes.”

 - Customize it with your own photo, graphics, text.

 You can swap any template image, even the background, for any image in your Hub or on your device.
 Select the photo or graphic in the Layers palette, then click “Replace” at the bottom of the Graphics palette.
-Of course you can add on extra more graphics and photos, too.
+Of course you can add more graphics and photos, too.

 Take a look at some of the graphics that we’ve created for Stories — banner greetings, airy accents, and story icons.
 Some of them are just bits of flair, but others play well with popular Story actions like Swipe Up, Before/After, and Share.
 And our Fire graphic is pretty hot, too (sorry).